 Little to no insulation in the pole barn can lead to a number of problems, including moisture, leaks, irregular temperatures, and condensation.
 All of these problems can lead to catastrophic issues with the equipment you plan to store in the pole barn, so insulation is a must.

-The most common insulation materials used in insulating a pole barn are foam boards, fiberglass, and spray foam.
+The most common pole barn insulation materials are foam boards, fiberglass, and spray foam.

 RetroFoam of Michigan has insulated pole barns across the lower peninsula.
 We have helped pole barn owners make their space more comfortable to work in and store their boats, cars, tools, and machinery.

-In our continued efforts to educate pole barn owners, we have compiled information on the three most common insulation materials, as well as the pros and cons, installation process, and cost for each.
+In our continued efforts to educate pole barn owners, we will answer how to insulate an existing pole barn, what the three most common insulation materials used are, as well as the pros and cons, installation process, and cost for each.

 Foam Board Pole Barn Insulation

 Foam boards are rigid panels of foam insulation that can be used to insulate the exposed walls of pole barns.
 This material is offered in a variety of thickness, lengths, and facings to better fit the project.

 Some brands of foam board insulation have a white foil vapor barrier on each side that works to keep water from leaking into the walls of the pole barn, keeping any mold from deteriorating the structure.